You've never really experienced procrastination until you've tried to write a university personal statement.

 In theory, it should be so simple.
 Just write a few paragraphs about who you are, and why any university should be delighted to welcome you into its fold.

-The reality tends to be a bit different, as your introduction ties you up in knots once again, and doing anything else seems preferable to carrying on any further.
+The reality tends to be a bit different, as your writing ties you up in knots once again, and doing literally anything else seems preferable.
+Before you know it, your whole uni application is being held up.

-So your PS doesn't get done, and then it doesn't get done again, and before you know it your whole uni application is being held up.
 Which is what this article is for.
 Follow the steps here and you really can rattle off a well-crafted personal statement in an evening.
 Start at 5pm and by nine you can be kicking back on the sofa feeling smug and relaxed.

 Sound good?
 Let's get to it.